bcgov/DITP-DevOps/docs/bc-registries-audit-notification-workflow.md

 From the output above you can see there are 50 processing errors in the `credential_log` table.
 This means there are 50 credentials that have not been processed and posted to the OrgBook.
 To requeue these credentials for processing run the [`requeueFailedCreds`](./bc-registries-agent-configurations-manage-script.md#requeueFailedCreds-command) command.

 Once you have verified the credentials have been requeued, run the [`runPipeline` ](./bc-registries-agent-configurations-manage-script.md#runPipeline-command) command to process the outstanding records.

+There can also be a scenario where there will be no errors displayed when you run the [`runPipeline` ](./bc-registries-agent-configurations-manage-script.md#runPipeline-command) but when you will go to orgbook.gov.bc.ca to verify the reported discrepancies you will notice the company name missing there.

+This happens occasionally when the records in BC Reg are updated manually.
+In these limited cases running `./manage -e prod requeueOrganization` will not cause the changed data to be reloaded from BC Regestries, Instead `./manage -e prod queueOrganization` needs to be run to trigger a fresh copy of the data to be pulled from BC Regestries.

+By running `./manage -e prod queueOrganization` you will notice the company name is visible again in orgbook.gov.bc.ca.